Skip Global navigation and goto content

 Internship Overview

-The Florida Department of Health in Pasco County Dietetic Internship has recently been approved as a graduate level dietetic internship.
-Starting with the Class of 2024, interns need to have a graduate degree to complete program requirements and receive their Dietetic Internship Verification Statement.
-Through a partnership with the University of North Florida (UNF), interns entering the internship without a graduate degree must apply to the Master of Science (MS) Degree in Nutrition and Dietetics online program at UNF.
-The MS online program starts in June prior to the internship which starts in August and ends in June after the internship which ends in May.
+As a graduate level dietetic internship, interns need to have a graduate degree to complete program requirements and receive their Dietetic Internship Verification Statement.
+Interns entering the internship without a graduate degree must apply to the Master of Science in Nutrition and Dietetics, Dietetic Professional Studies (online) program at the University of North Florida (UNF).
+The graduate online program starts in August and ends the following August after the internship ends in June.
 Click on "UNF MS Degree Information Sheet" under "Important Documents" for more information on the graduate program.

 Internship Mission